Stage Fright: Causes, Mechanisms, and the Key to Overcoming It

-• Heart pounding or chest palpitations
+• Heart pounding or palpitations

 • Trembling voice, stammering, or difficulty speaking